Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

 \subsection{Frequency response analysis}

-We utilize input-output analysis to study amplification of harmonic disturbances with frequency $\omega$.
-Owing to homogeneity in the spanwise direction, the 3D fluctuations in~\eqref{eq:pert1} take the form, where $\beta=2\pi/\lambda_z$ is the spanwise wavenumber.
-Thus, in addition to $\omega$, the frequency response in equation~\eqref{eq:output} is also parameterized by the spanwise wavelength $\lambda_z$.
+We utilize \tc{black}{the resolvent analysis} to study amplification of harmonic disturbances with frequency $\omega$ \tc{black}{to the linearized flow equations.
+In double-wedge geometry, the laminar 2D base flow $\bar{\bPsi}$ is a function of streamwise normal coordinates, $\bar{\bPsi} (x,y)$, and} owing to homogeneity in the spanwise direction, the 3D fluctuations in~\eqref{eq:pert1} take the form,

+where $\beta=2\pi/\lambda_z$ is the spanwise wavenumber.
+Thus, in addition to $\omega$, the frequency response operator is also parameterized by $\beta$,